Mon-Fri: 9AM - 6PM

 Example 1: 10% of $5,000 in monthly sales = $500.
 The payback would be 26 months.

 Example 2 : 10% of $10,000 in monthly sales = $1,000.
 The payback would be 13 months.

-In both examples, the collection is based on the monthly sales of the business, if the sales should slow down due to legitimate reasons the collection amount would reduce thereby increasing the length of repayment term.
+In both examples, the collection is based on the monthly sales of the business, if the sales should slow down due to legitimate reasons the collection amount would reduce thereby increasing the length of the repayment term.
 Conversely, if the business has increased revenue then the amount collected would also increase, but no more than the specified percentage agreed on per contract.
-The specified purchase percentage, also known as the Holdback, is the most important feature of an MCA contract and why it is not considered a loan since there is no fixed repayment period like a traditional bank loan.
+The specified purchase percentage, also known as the Holdback, is the most important feature of an MCA contract and is why it is not considered a loan since there is no fixed repayment period like a traditional bank loan.

-In the case of when a business does not have credit card sales, a MCA provider may review the company’s revenues via their business bank accounts and provide an offer on its estimated future revenues.
+In the case of when a business does not have credit card sales, an MCA provider may review the company’s revenues via their business bank accounts and provide an offer on its estimated future revenues.
 In these specific cases, MCA providers can offer fixed daily, weekly and even monthly repayment options via ACH (automated clearing house) debits.
-Make sure to always read the MCA provider contract on how they reconcile ACH debits and adjust accordingly to your business current revenues.
+Make sure to always read the MCA provider contract on how they reconcile ACH debits and adjust accordingly to your business’s current revenues.

 To calculate the cost, $100,000 advance X 125% factor rate = $125,000 total cost – the cost on the advance of $100,000 = $25,000 to the MCA provider.

 Different charges might be imposed by each MCA provider.
 Within the sector, there is a wide range of pricing, with the majority of companies charging just two which are the Origination fee and Risk fee.